aws-samples/aws-hpc-tutorials/content/05-batch-mnp-train-gpu/02-create-key-iam-cloud9.md

 The PEM key is essential for the users to ssh into their instance post their creation to monitor or troubleshoot issues in the nodes.
 [Create a KeyPair](https://docs.aws.amazon.com/batch/latest/userguide/get-set-up-for-aws-batch.html#create-an-iam-role) documents the steps to create a keypair.

+**You can reuse your pem key if you already have one and do not have to create a new one.**

 ### Create the AWSBatchServiceRole, Instance and ECSTaskExecution Roles

 The AWS Batch compute environment and container instance roles are automatically created for you in the console first-run experience, so if you intend to use the AWS Batch console, you can move ahead to the next section.
 If you plan to use the AWS CLI instead, complete the procedures in